18F/fedramp-automation/resources/validations/docs/adr/0008-attachment-validation.md

 3. Fully remote paths defined in ([`oscal:rlink`](https://pages.nist.gov/OSCAL/reference/latest/system-security-plan/xml-reference/#/system-security-plan/back-matter))s presume, especially given the frequent reliance on HTTP and HTTPS URIs, will be problematic when developing browser-based software.
 We cannot presume [permissive CORS configurations](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and this prevents low-friction access of remote resources, many of which will be controlled by a third party.

 Additionally, there are many different filetypes [supported by the OSCAL specification](https://pages.nist.gov/OSCAL/reference/latest/system-security-plan/json-reference/#/system-security-plan/back-matter/resources/rlinks/media-type), so long as a `@media-type` is in IANA Media Type Registry.
-This registry is significant, and makes validation onerous.
-Supporting all medita types has limited benefits for the long tail of registered but obscure formats that FedRAMP will not encounter and are still opaque.
+This registry is large, and the quanity of registered file types, if exhaustive checking is required, will be onerous.
+Supporting all media types has limited benefits for the long tail of registered but obscure formats that FedRAMP will not encounter and are still opaque.
 They are not XML and cannot be analyzed, only checked or their existence.

 ## Decision